geocoder21/WhiteStarLine/README.md

 - Radar values of 100 or greater indicate ice
 - Lidar values represent height of ice, with 10 units per metre

-## Development and testing
+## Roadmap for further development
+1. This program currently assumes that there is only one iceberg within the area.
+A future development would be to add an iceberg class and create a list of individual icebergs, identified using a recursive flood and fill algorithm.
+This would allow each iceberg's mass, volume and 'towability' to be assessed separately.
+2. To meet any future demand for towing icebergs to cities without drinking water, a minimum viable ice volume could also be incorporated.
+Ideally this would include a calculation for loss through melting during the journey.

 Full details of development processes and testing are given elsewhere within this project.
 ```
 development.md
 ```

-### Roadmap for further development
-This program currently assumes that there is only one iceberg within the area.
-A future development would be to add an iceberg class and create a list of individual icebergs, identified using a recursive flood and fill algorithm.
-This would allow each iceberg's mass, volume and 'towability' to be assessed separately.

 ## License
 This project is available under the Apache 2.0 License.
 See the LICENSE for further details.